markschl/dada-ont-barcoding/docs/analysis/workflow.md

    If the consensus does not match with the ASV sequence, there is a *consensus-diffs* issue is reported (see [curation](curation.md#list-of-issues)).
    Different sensitivity settings are tested sequentially if necessary (see workflow above).
-2. **Haplotype splitting**: Before attemting a more sensitive denoising, it is checked ASVs with an ambiguous consensus, whether they can be split into two more or less abundant *unambiguous* sub-sequences.
-This often works quite well.
+2. **Haplotype splitting**: Before attemting a more sensitive denoising, it is checked whether DADA2 ASVs with ambiguities in the consensus can be further split into two *unambiguous* sub-sequences.
+   This sometimes works quite well, especially if there are two haplotypes with InDels relative to each other.
-3. **Fixed-threshold clustering**: if there is not enough duplication in the top ASV(s), fixed-threshold clustering is applied instead (single-linkage, 97% by default)
+4. **Fixed-threshold clustering**: if there is not enough duplication in the top ASV(s), fixed-threshold clustering is applied instead (single-linkage, 97% by default)

 ![cluster-illustration](img/cluster-illustration.png)